 A common problem many divorcing couples run into is when one spouse decides to use up or horde all the joint assets.
 To help prevent this from happening, you should initiate the divorce process and start working with a divorce attorney as soon as possible.

-Divorce attorneys can guide you through different asset protection strategies to help safeguard investments, property and finances that should be rightfully yours.
+A high-asset divorce attorney can guide you through different asset protection strategies to help safeguard investments, property, and finances that should be rightfully yours.
 They can also help you with difficult decisions that need to be made when it is time to divide joint marital property, such as the family home.

 The Law Offices of Molly B. Kenny provide support from pre-divorce strategy to post-divorce recovery.
 Contact us online or call us at 425-460-0550 for help with your divorce case.